 Queenie is a twenty-five-year-old Jamaican-British woman straddling two cultures.
 The novel begins with the breakdown of her relationship with her white boyfriend.
 This sends Queenie on a downward trajectory, part of which includes frequent engagement in potentially harmful sexual encounters.
 She has the insight to know what she’s doing is dangerous – she just can’t stop herself.
 Through interactions with her friends (The Corgis), family, and therapist, Queenie slowly reveals the root cause of her low self-worth and begins to make changes in her life.
 Queenie’s self-destruction is frustrating to witness but you can’t help but root for her!

+I’m not the biggest fan of audiobooks but this one was fantastic.
 If you can get the audiobook, do it!

 Queenie by Candice Carty-Williams